Climate & Health Physican Policy Fellowship

 CU Fellow, 2020-2021

-Hanna Linstadt, MD, is the Climate and Health Foundation Fellow in Climate and Health Science Policy for the 2020-2021 academic year and is a clinical instructor in emergency medicine at the University of Colorado.
+Hanna Linstadt, MD, is practicing full time in a community emergency department in Northern California and is the Chairperson of the Society of Academic Emergency Medicine’s Climate Change and Health Interest Group.
+She was the Climate and Health Foundation Fellow in Climate and Health Science Policy for the 2020-2021 academic year and a clinical instructor in emergency medicine at the University of Colorado.
 She attended medical school at New York Medical College and completed her emergency medicine residency training at Stanford University, where she also served as chief resident.
 While at Stanford, she became interested in the connection between climate and human health as well as how the health care system itself contributes to climate change.
-She looks forward to the year to learn more about the relationship between climate and health and to develop ways to encourage key stakeholders to enact climate-smart policies in the future.

 Dr Stefan Wheat